halirutan/SymbolInformationPalette/README.md

 - Attritubes of Symbols

 To use this palette is really easy.
 You don't have to select a function or symbol.
-It is sufficient when the cursor is on the symbol.
+It is sufficient when the cursor is on the symbol and you click one of the buttons.

 To install the palette please evaluate